Luk-kar/SmogSense/README.md

 - **Automated Testing:** Jenkins can automatically trigger test suites whenever code changes are committed, ensuring consistent and rapid feedback on pipeline quality.
 - **Pipeline Orchestration:** Define complex workflows using Jenkins Pipelines (written as code in a `Jenkinsfile`), enabling repeatable and version-controlled automation of build, test, and deployment steps.
 - **Reporting and Notifications:** Generate detailed test reports, visualize trends, and send alerts (via email, Mattermost/Slack, etc.) for build or test failures.
-- **Integration Flexibility:** Leverage thousands of plugins to connect with source control (GitHub, Bitbucket), testing frameworks (unittest), containerization tools (Docker, Kubernetes), and collaboration platforms.
+- **Integration Flexibility:** Leverage thousands of plugins to connect with source control (GitHub, Bitbucket), testing frameworks (unittest, pytest), containerization tools (Docker, Kubernetes), and collaboration platforms.

 **Example Workflow:**